adraismawur/codeveloping-workshop/pages/resolving-merge-conflicts.md

 In order to demonstrate this, we will introduce merge conflicts between your branches.

+## Practical exercise

+To prepare, please run the following command in the directory of the workshop repostory:

+`git config --local pull.rebase false`

+This is needed to avoid a warning later on.

+We will add two items to the page listing of our website.
+These pages already exist, and just need to be added to the `pages/listing.txt` file.

 Decide who is person 1 and who is person 2, then do the following:

 ### Person 1 tasks